mixrify/Near/README.md

 <img src="https://media.discordapp.net/attachments/980517878220615710/992873450521772062/unknown.png" alt="#">

 When writing an application with the text editor, you are able to use Near **and C#**, considering we also use the CSC compiler.
-However, C# is not entirely supported on the Text Editor nor recommended unless needed.
+However, C# is not entirely supported on the IDE nor recommended unless needed.
 If you're curious of how Near works, check out the [Near Documentation](/#).

 When decompiling a Near-written application, the source code will appear with the **C# language**—To avoid that, the only way is **obfuscating** your application, which is possible **on Near**.